-Retaliation for Whistleblowing
+Retaliation by Employer for Whistleblowing

 If an employer retaliates against the whistleblower by sanctioning them in some way, or firing them, the employee can sue.
 The whistleblower can recover financial damages caused by the employer's retaliatory discharge or wrongful termination in addition to his or her attorney's fees.
 If you believe your company retaliated against you, Neff Law Firm, P.A.'s, Minnesota employment attorneys are ready to help you pursue your legal options.

-As an employee, you do have rights.
+As an employee, you do have employment rights.
 You do not have to face workplace discrimination, sexual harassment, retaliation, or illegal violations alone.
 Let an employment lawyer of the Neff Law Firm, P.A., protect your rights.